MicrosoftDocs/winrt-api/windows.ui.xaml/window_close_811482585.md

 Closes the application window.

 ## -remarks
-Windows Store app typically use a single [Window](window.md) instance, and do not open and close additional [Window](window.md) instances.
+UWP app typically use a single [Window](window.md) instance, and do not open and close additional [Window](window.md) instances.
 Additionally, you will not typically provide custom UI to enable users to close the app window.

 The [Closed](window_closed.md) event occurs when a [Window](window.md) closes.